These cream cheese chocolate chip cookies are tender, soft, and absolutely delicious!

 - Press extra bits of chocolate on top the cookies while they’re still warm to make them look even more gorgeous.

 - Don’t over bake your cookies.
-Even if the centers seems a bit soft coming out of the oven, they will firm up as they cool.
+Even if the centers seem a bit soft coming out of the oven, they will firm up as they cool.

 How Many Cookies Does this Recipe Make?